 Whilst many players are used to the heat and often train in hot climates, the toll it takes on the body, especially in later rounds often means that it can be a huge factor and often affects performances.

-In total there is just over $50 million on offer for the US Open.
+In total there is just over $57 million on offer for the US Open (2021).
 The prize money available means that it’s the richest tournament of the year, and by a fair distance.
 Although exchange rates do come into factor when deciding this, but even then, it’s still a healthy amount over the other 3 Grand Slams.

 Prize money is split evenly between the men’s and women’s games.
-The prize money for each round continues to rise the further you get, with the winners picking up cheques for $3 million in the latest tournament, also the most of any of the four majors.
-Please be aware that in 2020 there will be no qualifiers or mixed doubles at the US Open
+The prize money for each round continues to rise the further you get, with the winners picking up cheques for $2.5 million in the latest tournament, also the most of any of the four majors.

 In the last few years, the men’s game has seen a real mix of players step up to win the US Open.
-Rafael Nadal, Stan Wawrinka, Novak Djokovic and Marin Cilic are the last four winners.
+Daniil Medvedev, Dominic Thiem, Rafael Nadal and Novak Djokovic are the last four winners.
 But, what you often find, before this streak, is that one or two players have dominated.

 Roger Federer has been the driving force in the modern-day history, winning 5 times in a row from 2004 to 2008.
 Other notable winners have been that of Pete Sampras, Andy Murray, Ivan Lendl, Jimmy Connors and John McEnroe.